LeoFajardoV/Project_4/README.md

 Below I mention the libraries that I used for the development of this project

-A.  Pandas
+A.  Pandas.
-B.  Pyskark
+B.  Pyskark.
-C.  Matplotlib
+C.  Matplotlib.
-D.  Numpy
+D.  Numpy.
-E.  Sklearn
+E.  Sklearn.

 FILES

-A.  Sparkify.ipynb - Notebook used for analysis the data
+A.  Sparkify.ipynb - Notebook used for analysis the data.

 RESULTS

-In the following link you can find the blog and the results that I shared for the technical public
+In the following link you can find the blog and the results that I shared for the technical public.